fourjr/brawlapi-issuetracker/terms-of-use.md

 > request
 > request
 ```
 - Do not continously request the API when you get a "error response" (status code > 500).
-Include a latency (i.e. 1 minute before requesting again)
+Include a latency (i.e. wait 1 minute before requesting again)
     - API recovers at most 5 minutes after a maintenance break
     - Check for maintenance breaks! `maintenance` key would be `true` in 503 responses
 - Cache your data.